gitUserSH/AssessmentRepo/README.md

 Also make sure that your Mysql settings are as follows:

 ```
-port     :'3306',
+port     : '3306',
 user     : 'root',
 password : '',
 ```
-make sure the port is 3306, and theres a user account 'root' and the password is empty
+Make sure the port is 3306, and theres a user account 'root' and the password is empty

 End with an example of getting some data out of the system or using it for a little demo